-Operating expenses for the three months ended March 31, 2006 totaled \$9.9 million, an increase of approximately \$2.1 million over the same period in 2005.
-The increase was primarily due to \$1.8 million of increased depreciation expense.
+Operating expenses for the three months ended June 30, 2006 totaled \$9.9 million, an increase of approximately \$0.9 million over the same period in 2005.
+The increase was primarily due to \$1.5 million of increased depreciation expense partially offset by a 2005 leasehold expiration expense.

-Detailed changes in our operating expenses for the three months ended March 31, 2006 are as follows:
+Detailed changes in our operating expenses for the three months ended June 30, 2006 versus the same period in 2005 are as follows:

-- · Our depreciation and amortization expense was \$7.5 million, compared to \$5.7 million for the same period in 2005.
-The increase is due to new investments placed throughout 2005. - Our general and administrative expense, when excluding restricted stock amortization expense, was \$2.1 million, compared to \$1.8 million for the same period in 2005.
+- · Our depreciation and amortization expense was \$7.5 million, compared to \$6.0 million for the same period in 2005.
+The increase is due to new investments placed throughout 2005 and the consolidation of a VIE in 2006. - Our general and administrative expense, when excluding restricted stock amortization expense, was \$2.0 million, compared to \$1.8 million for the same period in 2005.
+The increase was primarily due to normal inflationary increases in goods and services. - · In 2005, we recorded a \$0.1 million provision for uncollectible notes receivable. - · In 2005, we recorded a \$0.8 million lease expiration accrual relating to disputed capital improvement requirements associated with a lease that expired June 30, 2005.